 Linda Louise Mecham-Rigsbee

 Both my parents were imaginative and artistic on multiple levels.
 I didn't realize it as a child.
 I probably thought everyone did those things.
-If they did them a little better than other people, that was no surprise.
+If my parents did them a little better than other people, that was no surprise.
 They were my parents - invincible and perfect.
 I may have held myself to a higher standard because of them.
 I don't know, but I know I had an early passion for creating things.

 As an adult, I was once told that I saw things in 3D.
 I had never thought of that before, but I guess I do.
 Again, even if I had thought of it, I would have thought everyone did.
 I still believe that almost anyone can be passably artistic if they have the interest or passion to do so.
 It's that passion that makes artists spend more time practicing, and the interest that keeps them finding ways to improve.
 These two things are essential in any kind of success.